corrosion-rs/corrosion/README.md

 cmake -S. -Bbuild-arm64 -A ARM64
 cmake --build build-arm64
 ```

+Please note that for projects containing a build-script at least Rust 1.54 is required due to a bug
+in previous cargo versions, which causes the build-script to incorrectly be built for the target
+platform.

 #### Linux-to-Linux
 In order to cross-compile on Linux, you will need to install a cross-compiler.
 For example, on